Inspirational Women: Brave mothers of the Sahel

 Considering that today, the majority of West Africa’s population live below the poverty line, with over 30 per cent of the population living in absolute poverty, these grass roots savings schemes and community groups remain more important than ever.

 The clubs rely on reciprocal solidarity and clear membership rules, and the profits are pooled and shared between members.
 This allows the strong mothers to pay for essentials, such as medical fees, and pay for longer-term commitments, such as their children’s school fees.

 As their influence grows within communities, the Mothers’ Clubs have also started to play a central role in reducing the risk for more complex social issues, like sexual and gender-based violence.

 The British Red Cross is also starting to set up Mothers’ Clubs in areas with high migration flows.
 Here, the women can play a key role in raising awareness of human trafficking risks within their communities and ensuring women have the tools to make informed and safe decisions.

 Each Mothers’ Club is a community group of around 20-25 women, engaged as Red Cross volunteers.
 They meet regularly to discuss child health, nutrition, hygiene and sanitation with other women in the community.

 With seed funding from their local Red Cross, the Mothers’ Clubs build collective funds, from which they can borrow money to start their own small businesses.
-They can also cope with any unexpected expenses within their families.
+They can also cope with any unexpected expenses within the families of these brave women.